bus710/nrf-development-in-linux/README.md

 * SDK_ROOT := $(HOME)/nRF52_SDK
 * PROJECT_DIR := .
-* For INC_FOLDERS, remove the line for ../config
+* For INC_FOLDERS, remove the line of ../config
 * For OPT, Optimization level can be 0 (if you want)

-And try compiling:
+Build again:

 ```
 $ cd ~/example_blinky